shiftlab/contentful-react-ui-extension/README.md

 - Fully fledged React app, which is ideal for non-trivial UI extensions where a simple static web page just won't cut it.
 - Local development mode with mocked Extension SDK.
-- Simple build and deploy scripts
+- Simple build and deploy scripts.

 ## Using this boilerplate